jnlltd/festivals/README.md

 by running `grails run-app` on the command-line from the application's root directory.

-The application requires a heap size of about 1 gigabyte to *run*, but it requires more than this to *build* because the compilation of the LESS files to CSS consumes a lot of memory.
-Therefore when running a Grails command that invokes the build (e.g. `grails war` or `grails run-app`) it is recommended that you set `GRAILS_OPTS="-Xms1g -Xmx2g"`.
+The application requires a heap size of about 1 gigabyte to *run*, but it requires more than this to *build* because the optimizations applied to the front-end resources consume a lot of memory.
+Therefore, before running a Grails command that invokes the build (e.g. `grails war` or `grails run-app`) it is recommended that you set the initial/max heap size to at least 600/1200 megabytes.
+From the command-line, this can be accomplished with `export GRAILS_OPTS="-Xms600m -Xmx1200m"`.

 By default the following users will automatically be created on startup: